tolgaerok/tolga-scripts/READ-ME-DOCUMENTS/i-o-scheduler.md

-## How create a systemd service to run mq-deadline I/O scheduler on Fedora, Solus or Mint
+## How create a systemd service to run user choice of I/O scheduler on Fedora, Solus or Mint